PANTHEONtech/StoneWork/README.md

 #### 2. Protobuf-modeled Network Configuration

 StoneWork's network configuration (VPP, Linux, CNFs) is modeled using Google Protocol Buffers.

-A summary of all configuration items and their attributes with descriptions can be found [here][config] (in markdown; also available as a single [PDF document][config-pdf]).
-Provided is also a [JSON Schema][config-jsonschema] that can be used to validate input configuration before it is submitted.
-Some text editors, for example [VS Code][vscode-jsonschema], can even load the Schema and provide autocomplete suggestions based on it, thus making the process of preparing input configuration a lot easier.
-The original protobuf files from which the documentation and schema were generated can be found in the `/api` folder inside the StoneWork distribution.
-There is also the `/api/models.spec.yaml` file, which contains one yaml document with metadata for every configuration model.
+A summary of all configuration items and their attributes, with descriptions, can be found [here][config] (in markdown; also available as a single [PDF document][config-pdf]).

+A [JSON Schema][config-jsonschema] is provided as well, and can be used to validate input configuration before it is submitted.

+Some text editors, for example
+[VS Code][vscode-jsonschema], can even load the Schema and provide autocomplete suggestions based on it, thus making the process of preparing input configuration a lot easier.

+The original protobuf files, from which the documentation and schema were generated, can be found in the `/api` folder inside the StoneWork distribution.
+There is also the `/api/models.spec.yaml` file, which contains one ZAML document with metadata for every configuration model.

-These metadata are used to associate configuration model with corresponding protobuf definitions.
+These metadata are used to associate a configuration model with the corresponding protobuf definitions.

-Network configuration is submitted into the control-plane agent either via [CLI][agentctl] (yaml formatted), written into a key-value datastore (e.g.
+Network configuration is submitted into the control-plane agent either via:

+- a **[CLI][agentctl]** (YAML formatted), written into a key-value datastore (e.g.
+`etcd`; JSON-formatted)

-`etcd`; JSON-formatted) or applied programmatically over gRPC (serialized by protobuf) or REST (JSON) APIs.
+- or applied programmatically over **gRPC** (serialized by protobuf) or REST (JSON) APIs.
 The initial configuration that should be applied immediately after StoneWork starts up can be mounted into the container under `/etc/stonework/config/day0-config.yaml` (YAML formatted).

 Each of the attached [examples][examples] has a sub-directory named `config`, where you can find configuration stanzas to learn from.
 Each example contains the startup configuration `day0-config.yaml`.

-Additional attached `*.yaml` files are used to show how run-time configuration can be modified over CLI.
-Please refer to each example's `EXAMPLE.md` file for more information.
+Additional `*.yaml` files are used to show how run-time configuration can be modified over CLI.
+Please refer to each examples `EXAMPLE.md` file for more information.

 Installation
 ------------

-The following steps will guide you through the StoneWork installation process.
+The following steps will guide you through the StoneWork **installation process**.
-The distribution package contains the StoneWork docker image (`stonework.image`), documentation (`*.md`) and some examples to get you started.
+The distribution package contains the **StoneWork Docker image** (`stonework.image`), documentation (`*.md`) and some examples to get you started.

 #### Requirements

-1. StoneWork requires a Ubuntu VM or a bare-metal server running Ubuntu, preferably version 18.04 (Bionic Beaver).
+1. StoneWork requires an *Ubuntu VM** or a **bare-metal server** running Ubuntu, preferably version **18.04 (Bionic Beaver)**.

-2. Next, Docker and Docker-compose must be installed.
+2. Next, Docker and docker-compose must be installed.

    Install with:
    ```
    $ apt-get install docker.io docker-compose
    ```

-3. **[For DPDK only]**\
+3. **(DPDK Only)** Install/Enable Drivers

    Depending on the type of NICs that VPP of StoneWork should bind to, you may have to install/enable the corresponding drivers.

    For example, in a VM environment, the [Virtual Function I/O (VFIO)][vfio] is preferred over the UIO framework for better performance and more security.
-In order to load VFIO driver, run:
+In order to load a VFIO driver, run:
    ```
    $ modprobe vfio-pci